thomseddon/traefik-forward-auth/README.md

 Create a new project then search for and select "Credentials" in the search bar.
 Fill out the "OAuth Consent Screen" tab.

 Click "Create Credentials" > "OAuth client ID".
 Select "Web Application", fill in the name of your app, skip "Authorized JavaScript origins" and fill "Authorized redirect URIs" with all the domains you will allow authentication from, appended with the `url-path` (e.g. https://app.test.com/_oauth)

-#### Upgrade Guide

-v2 was released in April 2019, whilst this is fully backwards compatible, a number of configuration options were modified, please see the [upgrade guide](https://github.com/thomseddon/traefik-forward-auth/wiki/v2-Upgrade-Guide) to prevent warnings on startup and ensure you are using the current configuration.

 ## Configuration